Spatalla propinqua

 Spatalla propinqua, the lax spoon, is a flower-bearing shrub belonging to genus Spatalla, and forming a part of the fynbos vegetation.
-The plant is native to the Western Cape, South Africa.
+The plant is native to the Western Cape of South Africa.

 Description

 The shrub grows 1.0 m tall, grows upright and flowers mainly from June to March.
 Fire destroys the plant but the seeds survive.
 The plant is bisexual and pollinated by insects.
 The fruit ripens two months after the plant has flowered, and the seeds fall to the ground where they are spread by ants.